MisterChatlinks/ForeverAlone.js/README.md

 2. Define a "fragment" element.
 This can be any HTML element that will switch out its contents when the hash location for a page changes.
 3. Create a forever_alone.SignPost object using JavaScript; 'var signPost = new forever_alone.SignPost();'
 ~1.
 Invoke the .add() method to add routes. add() takes a hash location as its 1st argument and the location of a HTML document for its 2nd argument.
 I.e. 'signPost.add("error", "nonexistant.html");' will create a sign post that causes your fragment's content to change to 'domain.com/nonexistant.html' when 'domain.com/#error' is visited.
+4. Ensure you have a route for "#index" as ForeverAlone will redirect 'domain.com' or 'domain.com/#' to 'domain.com/#index'
-4. Initialise forever_alone with your fragment's view element and your sign post.
+5. Initialise forever_alone with your fragment's view element and your sign post.
 I.e. 'forever_alone.init(fragment, signPost);'

 ## More advanced stuff: